Overused words will ruin your prose

 272 This one is definitely a problem.
 I noticed it originally in my first draft.
 My supposedly adult MC was constantly rolling her eyes, which made her come off as a snot-nosed tweenager.
 But it looks like my characters are still spending too much time staring at each other.

 Another good one to search for is “look,” since this can indicate you have too much telling in your descriptions.
-Also, consider doing a was/is search to find passive sentences that could be rewritten in active voice.

 But wait, I have 5000 “The’s.”